-Ultimately, it’s impossible to completely avoid the influx of modern-day toxins and their aging effects.
-But with these tips, you can certainly lessen your exposure and mitigate their negative effects now and years down the road as you enter and enjoy your golden years.
+Ultimately, it’s impossible to completely avoid the influx of modern-day toxins and their role in accelerated aging.
+But with these tips, you can certainly lessen your exposure and mitigate their negative effects now and enjoy a dynamic, energetic life for years to come.

 1. Sorrentino, Jessica A. et al. “Defining the toxicology of aging.”
 Trends in Molecular Medicine.
 2014 July; 20:7 P375-384